Sato-Tate groups of some weight 3 motives: The Dwork pencil

 \section{The Dwork pencil}

-Our final example is a construction that gives rise to motives whose $L$-polynomial distributions match the group $\USp(4)$, something that cannot be achieved using any of the preceding methods.
+We next describe a construction that gives rise to motives whose $L$-polynomial distributions match the group $\USp(4)$, something that cannot be achieved using any of the preceding methods.
 To facilitate explicit computations with the Dwork pencil of threefolds, we work with a family of hypergeometric motives defined by fixed parameters $\alpha=(1/5,2/5,3/5,4/5)$ and $\beta=(0,0,0,0)$, and a varying parameter $z=(5/t)^5$, where $t$ is the Dwork pencil parameter, as described in \cite{CR12}.
 We first summarize the general setup in \cite{CR12} and then specialize to the case of interest.